AI MVP

 Operating Model

 Production readiness does not mean overbuilding the first release.
-It means making the riskiest parts visible and controllable.
+It means making the riskiest parts visible, testable, and owned.

-Identify the user, trigger, AI task, review step, output consequence, and fallback path.
+Define the user, trigger, input, AI task, output, decision owner, consequence, and fallback path in one workflow map.

 Where it helps

-Replaces vague assistant behavior with a product flow that can be evaluated.
+Replaces vague assistant behavior with a decision flow the team can scope, review, and explain.

 Where it helps